fiji/SNT/notebooks/README.md

 ## Troubleshooting

+### Installation
-We had confusing reports of errors related to missing `libjvm.so` files with java
-8. Replacing openjdk (and pyjnius) with a newer version seems to have fixed it:
+There have been confusing reports of errors related to missing `libjvm.so` files with java 8 (on Ubuntu 19.10).
+Adopting a newer openjdk (and pyjnius) seems to fix this:

 ```bash
 conda activate pyimagej
 conda install openjdk=11
 ```

-Installing packages from multiple channels may lead to installation conflicts.
+Note that installing packages from multiple channels may lead to conflicts.
 Packages served by e.g., `conda-forge` and the regular `defaults` channel may not be 1000% compatible.
-You can impose a preference for `conda-forge` by having it listed on the top of your `.condarc` file, and by specifying the priority
+You can impose a preference for `conda-forge` by having it listed on the top of your `.condarc` file, and by specifying the priority policy, so that packages install from `conda-forge` by default:
-policy:

 ```bash
 conda config --add channels conda-forge
 conda config --set channel_priority strict
 ```

-You can also use the `-c` flag to specify a package from a specific channel.
+Otherwise, you can also use the `-c` flag to specify a package from a specific channel.
 E.g., You can install matplotlib from the `defaults` channel:

 ```bash
 conda activate pyimagej